codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/quickbooks-desktop-troubleshooting.md

 Some corporate policies or particularly stringent anti-virus software may block the connector from running.
 Codat actively submits the connector files with supporting information to common anti-virus packages so that it is not incorrectly marked as a potential threat.

-If any of your customers have issues regarding anti-virus blocking please report these to us using your normal Codat support channel.
-PENDING CHANGE TO CONTACT INTUIT NOT US
+If any of your customers have issues with anti-virus blocking, please report this to Codat.

 ## The first link was successful but the company became deauthorized immediately after the datasets completed